Ryan Phillippe: Return to television and focus on directing and producing (2012–present)

 In 2015, Phillippe was cast in the lead role of Bob Lee Swagger on the USA Network thriller drama series Shooter, which premiered in November 2016.
 In February 2020, Phillippe was announced in the role of Cody Hoyt in the ABC crime drama series Big Sky, which was created by David E. Kelley.

-In 2021, Phillipe starred in the movie One Shot, a British action thriller film directed by James Nunn.
+In 2021, Phillipe starred in One Shot, a British action thriller film directed by James Nunn.

 Personal life

 In 1997, Phillippe met actress Reese Witherspoon at a party for her 21st birthday.
 The following year, the pair starred together in Cruel Intentions.
-Phillippe and Witherspoon married on June 5, 1999, in a small ceremony at Old Wide Awake Plantation near Charleston, South Carolina, when Witherspoon was six months pregnant.
+Phillippe and Witherspoon, who was six months pregnant, married on June 5, 1999, in a small ceremony at the Old Wide Awake Plantation near Charleston, South Carolina.
 Their daughter was born in 1999 and their son was born in 2003.
 On October 30, 2006, Phillippe and Witherspoon released a statement announcing that they were formally separating.
 Witherspoon filed for divorce on November 8, 2006, citing irreconcilable differences as the cause.
 In light of the couple's lack of a prenuptial agreement, she requested that the court refuse to grant spousal support to Phillippe and asked for joint legal custody and sole physical custody of the pair's two children.
 Phillippe filed for joint physical custody of the children on May 15, 2007, and did not seek any spousal support.
 The couple's marriage officially ended on October 5, 2007, with final divorce arrangements settled on June 13, 2008, according to court documents.
-Phillippe and Witherspoon share joint custody of their children.
+Phillippe and Witherspoon shared joint custody of their children.

 Phillippe began dating model and actress Alexis Knapp in May 2010; they ended their relationship in September that same year.
 After their breakup, Knapp discovered that she was pregnant by Phillippe and gave birth to a daughter in 2011.
 Phillippe began dating law student Paulina Slagter in 2011.
 They became engaged in 2015 but ended their relationship in 2016.
 In March 2017, Slagter filed a harassment report with the LAPD after Phillippe had been harassing her via text messages.
 In September 2017, Elsie Hewitt, an ex-girlfriend of Phillippe, filed a lawsuit against him for allegedly punching her, kicking her, and throwing her down stairs.
 Hewitt was granted an Emergency Protective Order by the LAPD stating Phillippe could not come within 100 yards of her.
 In October 2019, the case was settled.